 Operation of the COOLPOWER cold heads is made simple by a simple key-press.

-The cold head can be operated in basically every orientation.
+The cold heads can be operated in basically any orientation.

 With a small footprint and the option to operate the compressor and the cold head apart you will have near to no space problems.